 In 1966, a group of musicians was planning a performance of Handel’s Messiah.
-While this performance never happened, it was the genesis of what became the Bronx Opera.
-Michael Spierman took the heart of the Messiah group and formed an opera company that would be based at the Bronx NYU campus (of which Mr. Spierman was a graduate).
-This organization was to be known as the “Heights Opera.”
-It was as the Heights Opera Company that the group first performed on November 24, 1967, at Vladeck Hall of the Amalgamated Housing Corporation.
-The opera was Mozart’s Così fan tutte.
-The Bronx Opera name was born in 1968.
+This planning was the genesis of what became the Bronx Opera, as Michael Spierman formed an opera company that first performed .
+This organization’s first performance took place on November 24, 1967, at Vladeck Hall of the Amalgamated Housing Corporation.
+The opera was Mozart’s Così fan tutte; the company was the Bronx Opera.

-Michael remains BxO’s Artistic Director and Principal Conductor; he is joined in the company’s hierarchy by his son Benjamin, who is BxO’s Managing Director.
-The Bronx Opera’s full productions and community concerts are regularly presented in The Bronx and throughout the region, from Long Island and Westchester to Sullivan and Ulster Counties.
-The Bronx Opera Company has established a record of consistent growth, excellence and community involvement since its founding.
+Michael remains BxO’s Artistic Director and Principal Conductor, now joined in the company’s hierarchy by his son Benjamin, who was named General Director this summer by BxO’s Board of Directors.
+We present full productions and community concerts are regularly presented in The Bronx and throughout the region, from Long Island and Westchester to Sullivan and Ulster Counties.
+We also teach classes at Senior Centers, Community Centers, and Schools in all corners of Bronx County, and have established a record of consistent growth, excellence and community involvement since its founding.
 We are the third-oldest opera company in NYC, and are the only one which presents all productions in English.